 - Reflect: After two weeks take stock and see if there are any positive effects of this practice on your life.

-We opened this lesson with my gratitude journaling experience.
 While I’ve not continued the formal practice of keeping a daily gratitude journal, I have noticed that I am still doing this mentally.
 The practice has allowed me to savor certain positive events more fully and importantly–has increased the impact of these events.
 The effort required to engage in this exercise was well worth it.
 I encourage you to give it a try for yourself.

 - Greater Good (UC Berkeley): Greater Good magazine, published by University of California Berkeley, turns scientific research into stories, tips, and tools for a happier life and more compassionate society.